How to Create AI-Generated Videos using ChatGPT and Make.com

 2. Set up a scenario trigger

-If you're already familiar with Make, you can use your own trigger to pass data into the automated workflow.
+If you’re already familiar with Make, you can set up your own trigger to pass data into the automated workflow.
+For example, refer to one of these tutorials if you want to use Google Sheets or Airtable to activate your scenario.

 The goal here is to provide a topic for creating prompts for ChatGPT and DALL·E. Additionally, we'll compose a caption for our social media posts.